-administer inhalational sedation
+- administer inhalational sedation

-> - carry out more extensive treatments on primary teeth (as well as extractions under local anaesthetic)
+- carry out more extensive treatments on primary teeth involving the nerve of the tooth

-> Therapists can also gain additional skills to allow them to provide tooth whitening (under prescription of a dentist), remove sutures and administer inhalation sedation.
+Therapists can also gain additional skills to allow them to provide tooth whitening (under prescription of a dentist), remove sutures and administer inhalation sedation.

-> Dental therapists may treat patients who have high treatment needs.
+Dental therapists may treat patients who have high treatment needs.

-> Health education is an important part of the role and the dental therapist can carry out a range of procedures once trained and able, including:
+Health education is an important part of the role and the dental therapist can carry out a range of procedures once trained and able, including:

-> - intra and extra oral assessment
+- intra and extra oral assessment